 If your current water tank or cylinder is not solar compatible this will need replacing.
 Also if your heating system is fed water from a large feed tank in the attic which relies on gravity you may need an extra pump installed so heating and hot water can run at the same time.

 The cost of installing a solar water heating system for a family of 4 could cost between £3,000 – £5,000 but this will vary from home to home.
-Generally, professionals recommend around 1m2 of panel per person using the system.
+Generally, professionals recommend around 1 metre squared of panels per person using the system.

 As with all home improvements the price will also be impacted by the simplicity or complexity of the installation.
 The installer will need to integrate the technology into your existing plumbing and sometimes scaffolding may be needed.

 |Size of System (1m2 per person)||Average Cost of Installation|

 |5m2||£4,300 – £4,800|

 However, there are annual savings to be made on reduced energy bills which make the cost of installation more palatable long term.
 The amount you’ll save will mainly depend on the type of fuel your solar heat is replacing.
 The Energy Saving Trust estimates the following savings in terms of fuel bills and carbon emissions but these will vary from home to home.